dasshit/async-icq/README.md

 # Introduction

-This library provides complete ICQ/Myteam Bot API 1.0 interface and requires Python 3.5+
+This library provides complete VK Teams Bot API 1.0 interface and requires Python 3.5+

 # Quick start

-* Create your own bot by sending the /newbot command to <a href="https://icq.com/people/70001">Metabot</a> and follow the instructions.
+* Create your own bot by sending the /newbot command to @Metabot and follow the instructions.
     >Note: a bot can only reply after the user has added it to his contact list, or if the user was the first to start a dialogue.
-* You can configure the domain that hosts your ICQ server.
+* You can configure the domain that hosts your VK Teams server.
 When instantiating the Bot class, add the address of your domain.
-    > Example: Bot(token=TOKEN, url="https://api.icq.net"), by default we use the domain: https://api.icq.net (ICQ) or http://myteam.mail.ru (VK Teams)
+    > Example: Bot(token=TOKEN, url="https://myteam.mail.ru"), by default we use the domain: http://myteam.mail.ru (VK Teams)

 # Installing